-Old-timers in the industry like me will talk about the "Kitchen Triangle" parlance for never being one step distance from your most-used appliances cooktop, sink, and dishwasher.
+Old-timers in the industry like me will talk about the "Kitchen Triangle" parlance for never being one step away from your most-used appliances.

 From a location standpoint, a range and a cooktop have to be in the middle, but a wall oven can be anywhere.

 Wall ovens will have more capacity in a double oven than a range.
 A double oven is like cutting two freestanding ovens and placing them on a wall.

 You can also choose a greater selection of customizable features like steam, speed, microwaves, and warming drawers.

 Ranges have become more advanced, but those options are only available in the larger 48 and 60-inch sizes.

 Price is hard to quantify based on the many options, but a range will be less expensive than a wall oven and cooktop with similar features.

 Another benefit to a wall oven is not bending to lift that heavy roast.

 - Range: Centralizing your cooking in one space needs less space and is less expensive.

 - Wall Oven and Cooktop: More options for placing the wall oven, less bending, more features, and capacity.